DrCampbell2017/NavGO/README.md

  ```

 ### debug
   This message will force on debug node to show all nodes on the map as well as the connections between them.
+If the NavGo handler was not initialized, a warning message with print in the console.
 ```
 msg.post("/NavGO_HandlerGO#NavGO_HandlerScript", hash("debug"))
 ```

 ### Redraw Path
   This message will force the map to be redrawn, all links between nodes will be recalculated.
+If the NavGo handler was not initialized, a warning message with print in the console.
 ```
 msg.post("/NavGO_HandlerGO#NavGO_HandlerScript", hash("redraw_path"))
 ```